luke-stoner/RWH/README.md

 # Race for the White House

-This repository contains the following file structure for a web project:
+This repository contains the following file structure:

       ├── LICENSE
       ├── README.md